UnmappedStack/peKNN/README.md

 You'll find in this repo a file, `times.txt`, which contains some sample times for the models.
 I've already run the models a few times (on Google Colab servers), and these are the results I've gotten.
 You can see the average times at the bottom of the file.

 ## License
-This project has no license, so you're free to use the code, project, and theory however you like.
+This project is under the MIT license.
+See LICENSE.md for more information.